Tufello: Monuments

 In the road known as "via Capraia" there is a statue in honour of Magistrate Mario Amato.
 Mario Amato studied the link between neofascist terrorism and criminal organizations such as the local "Banda della Magliana".
 On 23 June 1980, Mario Amato was shot and killed by the Nuclei Armati Rivoluzionari.

 Plaques

 There is a plaque in honour of some of Tufello's anti-fascist militants: Riziero Fantini, Filippo Rocchi, Renzo Piasco e Antonio Pistonesi, who were killed by the fascist regime and the nazi regime.
 All were victims of the Ardeatine massacre.
 The plaque is located in "Via Scarpanto".

 Another significant plaque is placed in honour of the local "Ursuline Sisters of San Girolamo in Somasca order", which built in 1932 a kindergarten in the Stalingrad complex.

-Near the Santissimo Redentore a Val Melaina church, there is a plaque coined by the "Il Civico Giusto" organization in honour of the local parish priest and deputy parish priest who protected local anti-fascists troughout the 1940s, including Emilio Colombo, who'd then become a European MEP.
+Near the Santissimo Redentore a Val Melaina church, there is a plaque coined by the "Il Civico Giusto" organization in honour of the local parish priest and deputy parish priest who protected local anti-fascists throughout the 1940s, including Emilio Colombo, who'd then become a European MEP.